Unsafe Vehicle Design Can Expose the Manufacturer to Liability

 Here at Hirsch & Lyon, our attorneys are more than capable of taking on manufacturers and securing maximum compensation for our injured clients.
 We have decades of experience representing the injured in a range of motor vehicle accident lawsuits, and as such, we understand the contours of product defect litigation and the strategies that manufacturers employ to avoid liability.

-Unlike many other firms, we focus solely on motor vehicle accident claims.
+Unlike many other firms, we focus solely on personal injury cases.
 This focus ensures that we are well-equipped to handle all the complex (and unexpected!) issues that arise in such litigation.
 Our results speak volumes about our approach — we have secured over $100 million in damages (verdicts and settlements) on behalf of our injured clients.